David Anderle: The Beach Boys

-Later years
+Later work

 In 1968, Anderle moved to Elektra Records, where he worked with such acts as Judy Collins, David Ackles, the Doors and Love.
 In 1970, he joined A&M Records, working as a staff producer and A&R person for the company set up by Herb Alpert and Jerry Moss.
 His production credits included albums for Rita Coolidge, Amy Grant, Delaney and Bonnie, Kris Kristofferson, Aaron Neville, Chris De Burgh, Rhinoceros, Ozark Mountain Daredevils, Doc Holliday and the Circle Jerks.

 At A&M, he later took charge of film music, and supervised the music on films including The Breakfast Club (1985), Pretty in Pink (1986), Good Morning, Vietnam (1987), and Scrooged (1988).
 Keith Forsey credited Anderle with convincing Simple Minds to record "Don't You (Forget About Me)" for the soundtrack of The Breakfast Club.

+Death

 Anderle retired in 1999.
 On September 1, 2014, he died from cancer at the age of 77.